OpenTechSchool-Brussels/webVR-for-3D-graphics-and-music/your-3D-scene.markdown

   for(var i = 0; i < meshArray.length; i++)
     meshArray[i].position.y += Math.random()*0.003-0.0015;
 ```
+<div class="doc">Documentation
+for <a target="_blank" href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/length" title="represents an unsigned, 32-bit integer that is always numerically greater than the highest index in the array.">Array().lenth</a>
+.</div>

 Don't hesitate to create your own version of the ground!